 Hero section video of the website for forest camping creates the needed cozy atmosphere from the very start of interaction with the website

-Atmospheric hero section video shares the views of the destinations users can travel to and this way lets them get stunned and dive into the mood instantly
+Atmospheric hero section video on the winter holiday website shares the views of the destinations users can travel to and this way lets them get stunned and dive into the mood instantly

 Whatever logical and clever people are, many of our decisions are partly or fully based on emotions, not only facts.
 “I feel it”, “I like it”, “I want it” – aren’t these reasons often stronger than any logic, calculations, and analysis?
 Video content is often a good way to cover that point: as it employs multiple perception channels and can collect various factors of influence together in a time-saving concentrated piece, the chances it sets the emotional connection to the audience get much higher.